Veterinary Surgeons & Specialists

 Doctor of Veterinary Medicine (DVM), MS

-Megan Wilson, DVM, MS graduated from the Western College of Veterinary Medicine at the University of Saskatchewan, followed by a rotating internship at the university and a surgical internship in Orlando, FL.
+Megan L. Wilson, DVM, MS, Diplomate, American College of Veterinary Surgeons, has been a board certified veterinary surgeon since February of 2019.
+Dr. Wilson graduated from the Western College of Veterinary Medicine at the University of Saskatchewan, followed by a rotating internship at the university and a surgical internship in Orlando, FL.
 She completed her surgical residency at Kansas State University’s College of Veterinary Medicine, where she also obtained a Master of Science in Biomedical Sciences.
 Dr. Wilson enjoys all aspects of veterinary surgery.
 During her residency, she conducted research on weight-bearing improvement variables for dogs following TPLO surgery and on dogs with hind limb lameness.
-She will present her findings to veterinary surgeons at the American College of Veterinary Surgeons conference in Phoenix in October.
+She presented her findings to veterinary surgeons at the American College of Veterinary Surgeons conference in Phoenix in October of 2018.

 - 2006-2016 President, Innovative Veterinary Medicine, Marine Mammal Veterinary Anesthesiologist, Gainesville, Florida